mobify/workshop--hijax/README.md

 8. Work through the [Preview your Project](http://adaptivejs.mobify.com/v1.0/docs/preview-your-project) tutorial.
     Use the `http://www.merlinspotions.com/potions/bulgeye-potion.html` URL for the site.

-    Open your browsers inspector and view the console.
-You'll see the console.log statement we just added that will contain the data from the desktop site's AJAX call.
+    Open your browser's inspector and view the console.
+You'll see the console.log statement we just added that shows the data from the desktop site's AJAX call.

 9. To stop the preview, enter `[control] c` on the command line.